mm5951/p8105_hw2_mm5951/Homework_2_mm5951.md

 observations of dumpsters, and collects data about 14 related variables.
 Notably, some key results are:

--   Over the entire study period, Mr. Trash collected a total of 1748.36 tons of dumpster.
+-   Over the entire study period, Prof. Trash collected a total of 190.12 tons of dumpster.
 -   In 2020 alone, he collected a total of 856 sports balls.

 ## Problem 3